akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Not yet.
 Not for one more cloud.
 No need for hurry.

-[ADDED: Beatrice finally goes inside.]

-Beatrice went inside.

-The hall was quiet.
+When Beatrice finally went inside, the hall was quiet.
 The bread was only half-shaped on the bench, the cloth that should have covered it slipped to one side.
 A pale, floury edge was drying in the air.

-Her mother was sitting on the stool by the hearth, the one where the sick and the frightened sat, one hand resting on the workbench as if she had begun to rise and thought better of it.
+Instead of her mother, the maid servant was working the dough, red-faced and setting a frantic pace, puffing and panting.

+‘Mother isn’t here.’

+The maid wiped the sweat from her forehead with the back of her wrist, and gave a polite bob of her head to Beatrice.

+‘No, my lady.’

+Beatrice lookeed at the wooden table groaning under the weight of the great troughs.

+‘Is something wrong?’
+Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

+‘It's your mother.
+She...’
+The girl hestitated and the words seemed stuck in her mouth.
+‘She...
+See, she said she was feeling poorly, so I’ve taken her to the bed chamber to rest.’
+She rubbed her neck, leaving a large smudge of flour there.
+She nodded her head as though she had done her duty, then glanced back as Beatrice as though she’d said too much.
+It was strange.

+Beatrice could hear her parents talking, almost arguing in whispers in their chamber.
+She couldn't make out what they were speaking about.
+Goosie arrived and honked beside her and immediately the whispering stopped and her father came out.

+Harold studied her, with a worried, preoccupied expression on this face.
+He opened his mouth to speak, but changed his mind and left abruptly without a word.
+It was very strange.

+Beatrice stuck her head through the curtain and saw her mother lying there, thin and pale.
+Mother looked up with a smile, and gestured to her to come over.
+So Beatrice went in and knelt on the floor of rushes, beside the bed.

-She looked up when Beatrice came in.
-She did not seem angry.
-She did not seem anything but tired.
+Mother did not seem angry, merely tired.

+
+Mother says something then...

-‘We’ll do without fresh bread today,‘ she said.
+‘We’ll do without the fresh bread for today,‘ she said.
 ‘Perhaps you might help me tomorrow.‘

-Beatrice nodded.
-She did not trust herself to speak.
-She pulled the cloth back over the dough, and she helped her mother to bed, and she did not say anything about the cloud, or the sky, or the way the morning had seemed to stretch on forever without consequence.
-She only knew that her mother had asked for help, and that she had not been there to give it, and that something small and quiet had shifted in the house that could not be shifted back.
+‘Yes,’ Beatrice nodded.
+She pulled the cloth back over the dough.

+*Mother must have been waiting for me all that time.* It was an unexpected thought and she did not quite trust herself to speak, and yet she did.

+‘It was thoughtless of me to leave all the work to you.
+I’m sorry, Mother.’

-Beatrice was happy to help tomorrow.
+She was happy to help tomorrow.
 But tomorrow, when it came, her mother was still in bed.

 ---

 ### Thin fingers on the petals

-[UNCHANGED.]

 It was a slow fading, like the light at the end of a long day.
 Some mornings her mother seemed almost herself, able to lie outside in the golden sunshine, sitting up and asking about the village, wanting to see Goosie.
 Other mornings she could barely lift her head from the pillow in her sleeping chamber.

 Beatrice would feed her broth with milk, thyme, wild oregano, and garlic from the garden on the rise.
-She would make sweet tea from licorice root dug from the soft, silty earth by the Welland.
+She would make sweet tea from liquorice root dug from the soft, silty earth by the Welland.

 Her father was often in the doorway of the chamber, watching, his great warrior’s hands hanging useless at his sides.
 He tried to help with carrying her outdoors, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.